Note: My Web pages are best viewed with style sheets enabled.

 Public Key Servers (includes a list of servers)

-A public key server is a computer program that maintains a collection of public PGP keys.
+A public key server maintains a collection of public PGP keys.
 Someone with a new public key can add that key to a server's collection.
 Anyone seeking someone else's public key can search the collection.
 Keys already in a server's collection can also be updated.
 Such updates can reflect the addition of key signatures by other PGP users or the addition of a new user ID (i.e., a new E-mail address for the key's owner).
 Also an update can reflect the owner having revoked the key.
 However, once a key has been added to a key server, consider it not removable.

 You want the key of someone, and you know her E-mail address.
 Or you want to check the status of your own key.
 Or you already have someone else's key, but you want to see if anyone else new has signed that key.
 Or …